Analytical Clarity – The Backbone of Our Services.

-GHG Engineering LLC began operations in 2014 as a transportation carbon emissions assessment and water and climate sustainability consulting firm.
+GHG Engineering, LLC began operations in 2014 as a low-carbon emissions transportation analysis and a climate change consulting firm.

 John A. Mosheim, P.E., CEM

 Principal Sustainability Engineer + QA/QC Inspection Services Manager

 John A. Mosheim, P.E., CEM has over 25 years of experience in water sustainability engineering, energy and greenhouse gas emission reduction projects, renewable fuels, heavy construction project QA/QC and Plan development, and legacy contamination litigation support.